Special reception needs of vulnerable groups

 Author

-If the asylum seeker has e.g. a medical report, which already shows that they are vulnerable, or has some other individual assessment showing this, the accommodation provider is required to take their vulnerability into account in providing accommodation.[2]
-The arrangements for accommodation of children have been described above (see section on Types of Accommodation).
+If the asylum seeker has e.g. a medical report, which already shows that they are vulnerable, or has some other individual assessment showing this, the accommodation provider is required to take their vulnerability into account in providing accommodation.[5]
 Aside from this the law provides no specific measures to address the reception needs of vulnerable groups.
-A challenge to the provision of unsuitable accommodation to pregnant women and mothers of new-borns is ongoing.[3]
+In 2023 a challenge to the use of hotel accommodation for families unless exceptional circumstances could be established was dismissed.[6]
+However individual challenges to the suitability of hotel accommodation for families can still succeed.[7]

 If an asylum seeker discloses a health need during screening (i.e. before dispersal) the Home Office must provide sufficient information to the accommodation provider to ensure that necessary arrangements for dispersal are put in place i.e. appropriate travel, accommodation and location.
-The accommodation provider is contractually obliged to take an asylum seeker to a General Practitioner within 5 days of dispersal if he or she has a pre-existing condition or is in need of an urgent General Practitioner review.[4]
+The accommodation provider is contractually obliged to take an asylum seeker to a General Practitioner within 5 days of dispersal if they have a pre-existing condition or are in need of an urgent General Practitioner review.[8]

 Whether needs are addressed in fact is variable according to local practice.
 Initial accommodation centres are run by private companies under contract to the Home Office.
 The Initial Accommodation includes a healthcare team who offer a basic screening of the health needs of all residents.
+There have previously been issues with the health screening not taking place (at Penally barracks, since closed).[9]
 In practice, unless vulnerability is identified at one of the initial accommodation centres by a healthcare provider, it is unlikely to be identified until the asylum seeker discloses a problem to a voluntary, community or community advice organisation.
-The provision of suitable accommodation to people with disabilities, in particular the delays in providing such accommodation was found to be unlawful in a case in December 2020.[5]
+The provision of suitable accommodation to people with disabilities, in particular the delays in providing such accommodation was found to be unlawful in a case in December 2020.[10]

 The Home Office has a ‘protected period’ of eight weeks for women not to be moved for four weeks before and after giving birth.[16]
 However, the accommodation allocated during this time is in initial accommodation centres, in which conditions are often not conducive to the care of a new baby.[17]
 The particular difficulties for pregnant women and new mothers were highlighted in both the 2018 Home Affairs Committee report,[18] and the Independent Chief Inspector’s report on the same subject.
 The government issued an assurance action plan with its response to the latter report.[19]
 Research from the Asylum Support Appeals Project, Scottish Refugee Council and Refugee Council revealed the lack of attention to women’s safety in asylum support accommodation.[20]
 The government issued revised guidance to caseworkers in 2019 which included provision for refuge spaces to be funded in cases where that is deemed necessary.[21]